Welcome to the Economics and Business Department

 - Provide an intellectually stimulating environment for teachers to develop their skills as classroom practitioners.

-- Provide ample opportunity for management experience by delegation of management tasks and responsibilities.
+- Provide ample opportunity for management experience by the delegation of management tasks and responsibilities.

 C. In terms of its resources, the Department aims to do the following:

 - The Economics Department is a well-resourced department.
 As well as an extensive collection of economics books and journals in the School Library we also have a variety of journals and periodicals available in the Department.
 Students are asked to subscribe to Economics Today, a journal for Economics AL students that is very useful for the course.

 - The Department itself subscribes regularly to the Business Review, the Economic Review, Economics Today, The Economist and other leading periodicals.

 - In addition, we have computers both in the office, for teacher use, and in the Departmental teaching rooms which are used for classroom teaching.
 Our classrooms are equipped with computers and projectors to facilitate the use of ICT in our lessons.

 - Also, the Department undertakes further to provide its students with an Articles & Notes Booklet which will be used extensively throughout the Economics course followed.